-Moving, relatable, and frequently hilarious, Beverly Cleary’s stories have been captivating readers of all ages for over 60 years.
-From Ramona Quimby to Socks the Cat, her characters and the tales they inhabit are still going strong all these decades later.
+Moving, relatable, and frequently hilarious, Beverly Cleary’s stories have been captivating readers of all ages for more than 60 years.
+From Ramona Quimby to Socks the Cat, Cleary's characters—and the tales they inhabit—are still going strong all these decades later.
 Here’s what you might not know about one of the world’s favorite children’s authors.

-Many of Cleary’s best-known stories were partially set in Portland’s Grant Park (she grew up nearby) and, as a loving nod, the city unveiled statues of Ramona Quimby, Henry Huggins, and Ribsy the dog there in 1995.
+Many of Cleary’s best-known stories were partially set in Portland’s Grant Park (she grew up nearby) and, as a loving nod, the city unveiled statues of Ramona Quimby, Henry Huggins, and Ribsy the dog at the park in 1995.

 Getting put into the lowest reading circle in first grade almost made young Cleary resent books.
 Phonic lists were a drag and being force-fed Dick & Jane-style narratives was flat-out excruciating. “[We] wanted action.
 We wanted a story,” she lamented in her autobiography.
 It was an experience Cleary never forgot.
-Since then, she claims to have always kept children who might be undergoing similar trials in mind while writing.
+She claimed to have always kept children who might be undergoing similar trials in mind while writing.

 “Gerhart” is the pseudonym her memoirs give to the fellow Beverly’s folks actually tried setting her up with, though the pair shared virtually no chemistry.
-Her future husband—one Clarence Cleary—was a kind-hearted economics and history student she met in college.
+Clarence Cleary, her future husband, was a kind-hearted economics and history student she met in college.
 He was also Roman Catholic, which didn’t sit well with her Presbyterian parents.
 Undaunted, Beverly Atlee Bunn eloped and became Beverly Cleary in 1940.
-The couple would remain together until Clarence’s death in 2004.
+The couple remained together until Clarence’s death in 2004.

-This award is exclusively granted to “artists, writers, activists, filmmakers, physicians, entertainers, sports figures and public servants who have made significant contributions to America’s diverse cultural, scientific, and social heritage.”
-Cleary received her title in 2000, joining the ranks of Maurice Sendak, Muhammad Ali, and Madeleine Albright.
+This award was exclusively granted to “artists, writers, activists, filmmakers, physicians, entertainers, sports figures, and public servants who have made significant contributions to America’s diverse cultural, scientific, and social heritage.”
+Cleary received her title in 2000, joining the ranks of Judy Blume, Muhammad Ali, and Madeleine Albright.

 When she was still a little girl, Cleary’s mother, an ex-teacher, gave her this advice: “The best writing is simple writing.
 And try to write something funny.
 People enjoy reading anything that makes them laugh.”
 Another tip that stuck with her came from a college professor, who often said, “The proper subject of the novel is the universal human experience.”

-Cleary’s owned several pet cats over the years, one of whom used to resent having to compete with her typewriter for attention and would sit on the keys in protest.
+Cleary owned several cats over the years.
+One used to resent having to compete with her typewriter for attention and sat on the keys in protest.